1965 FA Cup final: Post-match

 Gerry Byrne, pictured in 2006, played in the final, despite breaking his collarbone in the opening minutes.

 Liverpool captain Yeats collected the trophy from Queen Elizabeth II in the Royal box at Wembley Stadium.
 The victory was the club's first in the competition.
 Liverpool manager Shankly was delighted with the result and hailed the achievement: "To think a team like Liverpool had never won the FA Cup was unbelievable, so many had prayed for it to happen over all the years, but it had never come to pass.
 So when we beat Leeds, the emotion was unforgettable."
 Despite breaking his collarbone in the opening minutes, Liverpool defender Gerry Byrne completed the whole match.
-Shankly was full of praise for the defender stating: "Byrne was absolutely fantastic.
+Shankly was full of praise for the defender, stating: "Byrne was absolutely fantastic.
 He played the best game of his life."
 Byrne was concerned about collecting his medal, stating: "I was worried about going up to collect my medal, so many of our fans wanted to slap me on the back.
 I had to keep twisting and turning to avoid the congratulations."
+The FA allowed substitutes for injured players from the 1966-67 FA Cup season.

 The final was criticised by the media, with both teams receiving flak.
-Ken Jones of The Mirror wrote, "Discipline was destroyed by tiredness, determination blunted by the pain of having to run some more.
+Ken Jones of The Daily Mirror wrote, "Discipline was destroyed by tiredness, determination blunted by the pain of having to run some more.
 Behind the boredom was the failure of individuals like Leeds left winger Albert Johanneson and Liverpool left winger Peter Thompson, men who could and should have lifted the game with their talent."
 The Times was slightly less critical of the match: "In spite of much lateral 'method' play it was a tense battle of human qualities.
 The opening half, in particular, was a quiet prelude.
 This was the careful shadow boxing that led up to a pulsating finish.
 Indeed, there was a certain hypnotic element about the whole thing.
 The fascination lay in trying to assess which side would first break the stalemate."